rinfiyks/dotfiles/README.md

 ###Getting updates
 When an edit to a dotfile is pushed, you don't need to run `install.sh`.
 Simply pull the repo.
 This is because the dotfile in your home directory is symlinked.
 For newly added files, run `install.sh`.
 ##Uninstallation
 A script named `uninstall.sh` has been provided.
 This will restore the state of your home directory, using the original files located in one of the backup directories in `$HOME/.dotfiles.backup/`.
-It will restore the files backed up from the latest installation.
+It will restore the files backed up after the first installation.